This food tour is not currently being offered – please review our other food tours in Rome.

 Ancient Jewish cooking in the heart of Jewish Rome…

 If you walk through the Jewish Ghetto in Rome today, it’s hard to imagine this area’s troubled past.
-Nowadays it’s a thriving, pedestrian-friendly neighbourhood with an imposing synagogue and several sunny terraced restaurants.
+Nowadays it’s a thriving, pedestrian-friendly neighbourhood with an imposing synagogue and sunny pavement restaurants.
 But, back in the 16th century this tiny area was walled, gated and made up of just three streets where the city’s Jewish community were forced to live in cramped conditions.

 Although the walls of the ghetto are gone and most of the old buildings demolished, the Jewish history and culture still lives on in the food, stories and ancient ruins here.

-You’ll break for sweet treats and hearty Jewish fare at the most authentic kosher style restaurants and bakeries along the Portico D’Ottavia, while listening to fascinating stories from your local guide.
+You’ll break for sweet treats and hearty Jewish fare at the most authentic kosher-style restaurants and bakeries along the Portico D’Ottavia, while listening to fascinating stories from your local guide.

 Along the way we’ll see The Great Synagogue of Rome and the ancient open-air Marcello Theatre – two beautiful buildings with an interesting past – before enjoying exclusive access to what was once the oldest standing Synagogue in Rome.

 Please note: tour stops, tastings and number of tastings may change slightly to reflect seasonal produce, vendor opening hours and availability.